 To be clear, becoming a millionaire is not just about the money for me.
 I want to leave a legacy for my children and also help others.
 My husband always says, ” Broke people can’t help broke people”.
 In other words, I can’t help other people achieve financial freedom if I don’t first achieve it myself.
 By blazing a path to wealth I can show other people that it is possible.

 Having money also gives people options.
 With more financial resources I can be more selective about the type of work I do and pursue the work that is most fulfilling to me.

 A mindset shift will be required to achieve this goal.

 I need to start thinking like a self-made millionaire.

-To this end I have been doing some research on the habits of the wealthy.
+To this end, I’ve been doing some research on the habits of the wealthy.
 But not just people with money.
 Self-made millionaires are the group that I am the most interested in.
 Self-made millionaires did not inherit their wealth or win it in the lottery, they worked hard for what they have.

 There is nothing wrong with inheriting money.
 Believe me, I wish that I had a rich relative to leave me a big check.
 But it’s probably not in the cards.

 To achieve a millionaire dollar net worth I have a lot of hard work ahead of me.
 Deep-diving into the habits of the wealthy is a part of the process.